 What we see as a majestic elephant, the locals see as nearly 4000kgs of protein that will feed an entire village for months.

 Legal, regulated hunting not only puts food in the bellies of the local communities – it’s also one of the major contributors to employment in rural areas, where the vast majority of Africans live.
-When that dries up, the locals resort back to bush hunting – or poaching – either for meat or animal parts they can sell on the open market.
+When that dries up, the locals resort back to bush hunting – or poaching – either for meat they can consume themselves or animal parts they can sell on the black market.

 It’s one of the hardest concepts for non-hunters to get their minds around – that hunting, for all its seeming ‘death and destruction’ actually breathes life into local communities.

 It has also been proven to be one of the most successful ways to manage wildlife herds, and raise much needed funds for conservation.

 Trophy hunting is not wasteful.
 When properly regulated and managed, it provides food, employment and economic benefit to the local people and results in wildlife numbers flourishing.

 What is I Am Hunter?